CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/customer.md

 ## Examples

-If there is a need to create a listing of all customer's [orders](copernica-docs:MarketingSuite/magento-integration/object/order) with informations like increment number, grant total, shipping amount and total weight, following code can be used:
+If you want to enlist all [orders](copernica-docs:MarketingSuite/magento-integration/object/order) of a customer with the increment number, grant total, shipping amount and total weight, the following code can be used:

 ```
 {foreach $order in $customer.orders}